Summer Melt & Summer Outreach

-Summer Melt occurs when, despite being eligible and in some cases even enrolled to an institution, students fail to attend in the fall.
-Instead, they 'melt away' during the summer.
-In the United States, approximately 3.5 million high school seniors graduate annually.
+Summer Melt occurs when, despite being eligible and in some cases even having plans in place to attend college, enter a skilled trade or apprenticeship, enter the workforce, or enlist in the military, students fail to finalize steps and bring their plans to fruition.
+Instead, the final details and their post-secondary goals 'melt away' over the Summer.
+In the United States, approximately 3.5 million high school Seniors graduate annually.
 Depending on demographics and other variables, an estimated 10 - 40% will experience this phenomenon.
-While these numbers constitute a fairly wide margin, it is realistic to assume that 500 - 700,000 students may melt each summer.
+While these numbers constitute a fairly wide margin, it is realistic to assume that 500 - 700,000 students may melt each Summer.

 In Jackson, the numbers are considerably smaller.
 In 2021, our county had nearly 1,400 graduates.
 At our average statistic of 25%, it would still mean that nearly 350 students are in danger of falling through the cracks.
 The CCAC is committed to decreasing this number.
 In order to prevent Summer Melt, our advisors draw from the collective information acquired for each student throughout the school year; making contact through texts, phone calls, emails, and our Boots on the Ground door-to-door Outreach initiative.
 A number of risk factors are identified and addressed.
 Some of these factors may include: